Preparing for Appointments

 It is normal to feel nervous before your first session with a writing tutor.
 Chances are, you have had few one-on-one conversations about what you write.
 At the Writing Center, our tutors have all had their own first sessions—they know what it's like and can guide you along in the process and help you feel welcome.

 If you are simply eager to talk about your work and bring it to the next level, we're ready to work with you, too!

-If you have not used the Writing Center yet this year, please learn about our scheduling website and see our step-by-step instructions on our Make an Appointment page.
+If you have not used the Writing Center yet, please learn about scheduling from our Tutoring Schedule Appointment page.